DietSodaSoft/yail/README.md

 ##ENOUGH FOREPLAY!!
 Let's see this thing in action.

-The heart and soul of how this works is **`IsftClient.call()`**.
-It is really simple:
+The heart and soul of how this works is **`YailClient.call()`**.
+It is really simple; the crux of it looks like this:

 	public <T> T call(InfusionsoftXmlRpcServiceOperation<T> operation) throws XmlRpcException{

-		// TODO: operation.validateRequest();  Let the operation throw if it hasn't been set up with valid args final List<?> parameters = operation.getXmlRpcParameters(this);
+		final List<?> parameters = operation.getXmlRpcParameters(this);

-		final Object rawResult = infusionApp.execute(operation.getRpcName(), parameters);
+        // infusionApp is a configured apache XmlRpcClient instance. final Object rawResult = infusionApp.execute(operation.getRpcName(), parameters);
 		final T parsedResult = operation.parseResult(rawResult);